fndyns/GCP_GKE_Gitlab_Helm_Install/README.md

 # Steps to Install Gitlab via Helm on Google Kubernetes GKE Cluster

 1. Install the GKE Cluster and make connection to the cluster from your terminal
-2. Add static IP in GCP for Gitlab URL and add this ip to your local values yaml (as seen below) and add this ip to the gitlab domain (for us it was gitlab.zekoder.net)
+2. Add static IP in GCP for Gitlab URL and add this ip to your local values yaml (as seen below) and register this ip to the gitlab domain (for us it was gitlab.zekoder.net)

   hosts:
     domain: zekoder.net